mmattel/EET-Solmate/README.md

 * The minimal Python version supported is Python 9 and works the latest Python libraries.

 * **NEW** since version 6: you **can** define an extra serial number for a spare or replacement Solmate.\
-Note that there are new functionalities and breaking changes.
+Note that there are also new functionalities and breaking changes.

 * **NEW** since version 5: you **can** write back data from HA via MQTT to the Solmate!